 Students must take a minimum of 15 hours, including WGST 2322 (or an approved substitute) and 12 additional hours.
 At least nine hours must be at the advanced level.
-Students satisfy these requirements through a combination of core courses (WGST) and a wide array of courses offered by many departments in Dedman College, Meadows and Perkins.
-(Courses marked "subject to approval" are "topics" and "problems" courses that earn credit toward the minor only when offered under specific preapproved titles.)
+Students satisfy these requirements through a combination of core courses (WGST) and a wide array of courses offered by many departments in Dedman College and the Meadows School of the Arts.
+(Courses marked "subject to approval"

-Liberal Arts Major With a Focus on Women's and Gender Studies
+are "topics" and "problems" courses that earn credit toward the minor only when offered under specific preapproved titles.)

-Students who qualify for the individualized major in the liberal arts and who have a strong interest in women's role in culture and society, or in the study of gender and sexuality more generally, may propose a major that focuses on women's and gender studies.
-The program description and administrative procedures specified for the individualized major in the liberal arts apply here, with the following additional stipulations:
+Bachelor of Arts in Individualized Studies in the Liberal Arts With a Focus on Women's and Gender Studies

-The student must consult with the director of WGST, who shall serve as one of the members of the Faculty Supervisory Committee for the student's major.
-Two additional faculty members who teach courses in the program serve on this committee, which oversees the student's progress and certifies completion of the major.
+Students who qualify for individualized studies in the liberal arts and who have a strong interest in women's role in culture and society, or in the study of gender and sexuality more generally, may propose a program that focuses on women's and gender studies.
+The program description and administrative procedures specified for the individualized major in the liberal arts apply, with the following additional stipulations:

-The following courses are required:
+- 1. The student must consult with the director of WGST, who shall serve as one of the members of the Faculty Supervisory Committee for the student's major. - Two additional faculty members who teach courses in the program serve on this committee, which oversees the student's progress and certifies completion of the major. - 3.
+The following courses must be included within the 36 minimum hours required for an individualized studies program:

 WGST 2322 Gender: Images and Perspectives

 At least two of the following:

-ANTH 3310 Gender and Sex Roles: A Global Perspective
+HIST 3312 Women in American History to 1900

-HIST 3312 Women in American History
+or HIST 3327 Women in American History From 1900 to the Present

 HIST 3329 Women in Early Modern Europe

 PSYCH 3371 Psychology of Women

 WGST 6300 Advanced Feminist Theory